 Chiropractic can help with both types of injuries.
 Adjustments and alignments can be performed specifically for those who have been in car accidents and suffered from whiplash.
 The pressure on the discs and nerves is released when the spine is returned to its proper alignment.
 Chiropractic massage can be used to help relieve the pain and discomfort from soft tissue injuries.
 If you have been in a car accident, schedule an appointment with us before relying on pain medications and surgery.

 Pain killers can cause temporary relief from pain and discomfort, but it is not a long term solution.
 Chiropractic can alleviate pain by releasing pressure on the nervous system with proper alignment.
 It can also restore proper joint movement, helping to ensure that you use proper motion so that you do not cause injury to other parts of your body.
 We are not concerned strictly with the affected area, but rather the body as a whole.
 We aim to restore and maintain proper movement and functionality to increase your overall well being.
-When a Whiplash injury has occured the healing process and treatment is catered to your specific injury.
+When a Whiplash injury has occurred the healing process and treatment is catered to your specific injury.

 What to expect when you come in...